 Note: The data or records are usually collected with a particular intent and relate to a defined topic.
 A database may be issued on CD-ROM, diskette, or other direct access method, or as a computer file accessed via dial-up methods or via the Internet.
-Subscriptions to individual electronic serial titles are reported under Current Electronic Serial Subscriptions (data element #459).
 Each database is counted individually even if access to several databases is supported through the same vendor interface